amuacm/nvim/vimscript.md

 nnoremap <C-f> :NERDTreeToggle<CR> " remap to use NERDTree
 ```

-Next, save the file and intall the plugins by typing `:PlugInstall` followed by the command `:so` to source the file.
+Next, save the file and install the plugins by typing `:PlugInstall` followed by the command `:so` to source the file.
 Your plugins should all update from here.

 ## step 6 | using lsp with conqueror of combinations